sloria/www/content/pages/index.md

 Sometimes I scribble down [things I've learned](/archives.html).

-I'm currently on sabbatical living in Brooklyn, NY.
+I'm currently on sabbatical while living in Brooklyn, NY.

 I'm an amateur at everything in a constant struggle to [turn pro]({filename}../2013-03-24-a-professional-reinvents-himself---pressfield.md).